 How insurance adjusters deal with claims

 Zooming in a bit more, insurance claim adjusters start out by preparing a claim file – just like a lawyer would prepare a case file for trial.
 They plan to present this claim file to the insurance company and insured (that’s you).

 Insurance claims adjusters include photographs and statements from people directly involved in the claim, along with testimonies from relevant experts.
 Then, the claims adjusters attach their personal recommendation on how much the insurer should pay.

 For example: Let’s say your dog bit someone and they leave you with a hefty medial bill.
 Before your insurer agrees to help pay, they may send over a claims adjuster to take pictures of your place, talk to any witnesses and neighbors, consult with your dog’s vet, and maybe even speak with an independent dog trainer.

 Let’s say your neighbor’s tree fell into your yard, damaging your fence and roof at the same time (double whammy!).

 Who’s gonna pay?
 And how much?

-The adjuster will come to your place (or will arrange for someone to come to your place), take pictures, assess the damage, speak with you and your neighbor, and may also interview witnesses, consult with fencing and roofing experts to get an outside estimation of similar damage, etc. They’ll wrap all of this up into a report with a monetary recommendation of how much your insurer should pay.
+The insurance adjuster will come to your place (or will arrange for someone to come to your place), take pictures, assess the damage, speak with you and your neighbor, and may also interview witnesses, consult with fencing and roofing experts.
+They’ll wrap all of this up into a report with a monetary recommendation of how much your insurer should pay.